jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-breach-attack-simulation/index.md

 Breach and attack simulation tools may produce results faster than humans, but accuracy is a concern.
-Automation is prone to lies (false positives) and omissions (false negatives).
+Automation is prone to errors in its reports
+(false positives and false negatives).
 What's more,
 these technologies have to be updated constantly after understanding the latest TTPs of advanced persistent threats (APT).